Permanentfrost/HomeLab/README.md

 <details>
 <summary> Hardening Guide </summary>

 #### Host Security

--Cluster not reachable by Outside

--Fail2Ban with Monitoring and Email Alerts

--Encrypted Hosts with Luks

--Encrypted Swap

--IP based Access Control

--Behind a Pfsense Firewall

--2FA for each User

-**VM Security:**

--Vlan for each critical VM / non Critical VMs are based in Application grouped Vlans

--Fail2Ban with Monitoring and Email Alerts

--Encrypted VM

--VMs dont have any Networkstorage (only the ve host provides Storage)

--Custom Ports

--Behind a pfsense Firewall

--Swap Encryption

--Services get published by haproxy with another Layer of Access control

-**Backup Security:**

--No unencrypted Backups

--Backups are never stored on the same site as the encryption key

--Coldstorage Backups perfromed weekly

--Off-site Backups are performed encrypted and protected against Changes
+1. **Cluster Isolation**:
+   - Ensure that the Proxmox cluster is **not reachable from outside** the trusted network.
+   - Implement network segmentation to prevent unauthorized access.

+2. **Fail2Ban with Monitoring and Email Alerts**:
+   - Set up **Fail2Ban** to monitor and block suspicious login attempts.
+   - Configure email alerts for security events.

+3. **Host Encryption**:
+   - Encrypt the Proxmox hosts using **LUKS (Linux Unified Key Setup)** full disk encryption (FDE).
+   - This protects data at rest and prevents unauthorized access to the host.

+4. **Encrypted Swap**:
+   - Enable swap encryption to secure sensitive data in memory.

+5. **IP-Based Access Control**:
+   - Restrict access to the Proxmox hosts based on IP addresses.
+   - Whitelist trusted IPs and block unauthorized ones.

+6. **Firewall Protection**:
+   - Place the Proxmox hosts behind a **Pfsense Firewall** for additional security.
+   - Configure firewall rules to allow only necessary traffic.

+7. **Two-Factor Authentication (2FA)**:
+   - Enforce 2FA for each user accessing the Proxmox hosts.
+   - This adds an extra layer of authentication.

+#### VM Security

+1. **VLAN Segmentation**:
+   - Assign a separate VLAN for each critical VM.
+   - Group non-critical VMs into application-specific VLANs.

+2. **Fail2Ban for VMs**:
+   - Implement **Fail2Ban** within VMs to protect against brute-force attacks.
+   - Monitor and receive email alerts for suspicious activity.

+3. **VM Encryption**:
+   - Encrypt VMs to safeguard their data.
+   - Use encryption mechanisms available within the VMs.

+4. **Network Storage Isolation**:
+   - VMs should not have direct access to network storage.
+   - Only the Proxmox host should provide storage to VMs.

+5. **Custom Ports**:
+   - Configure custom ports for VM services.
+   - Avoid using default ports to reduce exposure.

+6. **Firewall for VMs**:
+   - Place VMs behind a **Pfsense Firewall** to filter traffic.
+   - Apply access control rules to allow necessary communication.

+7. **Swap Encryption for VMs**:
+   - Enable swap encryption within VMs to protect sensitive data.

+8. **Service Publication via HAProxy**:
+   - Publish services through **HAProxy** with an additional layer of access control.
+   - HAProxy can handle load balancing and provide security features.

+####Backup Security

+1. **Encrypted Backups**:
+   - Ensure that backups are always encrypted.
+   - Use encryption mechanisms provided by backup tools.

+2. **Off-Site Storage**:
+   - Store backups off-site, away from the primary location.
+   - Prevent data loss due to local disasters.

+3. **Cold Storage Backups**:
+   - Perform weekly cold storage backups.
+   - Cold storage ensures data availability even if the live system fails.

+4. **Protection Against Changes**:
+   - Protect off-site backups against unauthorized changes.
+   - Implement access controls and integrity checks.

 </details>

 <details>
  <summary> Obtain SSL Certificates </summary>

-##### SSL Certificate with Let's Encrypt
+##### SSL Certificate via Let's Encrypt

-You don’t want to see certificate warnings all the time.
+Problem: You don’t want to see certificate warnings all the time.
 How do you get the green lock locally?

-**Solution**

-Generate your own certificate, either self-signed or signed by a local root, and trust it in your operating system’s trust store.
+Solution: Generate your own certificate, either self-signed or signed by a local root, and trust it in your operating system’s trust store.
 Then use that certificate in your local web server.
 See below for details.
-Anyone can make their own certificates without help from a CA. The only difference is that certificates you make yourself **won’t be trusted by anyone else**.
-For local development, that’s fine.
+You can actually make your own certificates without help from a CA. Only difference is that certificates you make yourself **won’t be trusted by anyone else** (which makes sense, no CA involved). **For local development, that’s fine.**

-The simplest way to generate a private key and self-signed certificate for localhost is with this openssl command:
+A way to generate a private key and self-signed certificate for localhost is with this command:

 ```
 openssl req -x509 -out localhost.crt -keyout localhost.key \